NCGRP/hapxm/README.txt

--ks = keep singletons, default behavior is to ignore microhaplotype singletons (occur in only 1 sequence) -sp = suppress parallel processing (sets GNU parallel --jobs=1) -ta = calculate and then process a short tiling array across -s sites (suppressed by -u userrange) -va = calculate and then process a variant-rich tiling array across -s sites (results written to hapxmlogvar.txt)
+-ks = keep singletons, default behavior is to ignore microhaplotype singletons (occur in only 1 sequence) -sp = suppress parallel processing (sets GNU parallel --jobs=1) -ta = calculate and then process a short tiling array across -s sites (suppressed by -u userrange) -va = calculate and then process a variant-rich tiling array across -s sites (results written to hapxmlogvar.txt).
+This
+     option acts after -u or -ta or default processing of all microhaplotype ranges discovered.
+Use with -u or -ta is not normal, but will work.

 Examples: hapxm.sh -b /share/space/reevesp/patellifolia/hapxtest/hapxsummary/bwamem/Hs1pro1l1.finalaln.bam \
             -o hxm1 -db -s <(for i in $(seq 9889 1 15245); do echo 51jcf7180007742276:"$i"-"$i"; done;)